NicolaiRidani/django-cms/docs/reference/navigation.rst

 Modifying & Extending the menu
 ******************************

-Please refer to the :doc:`/how_to/menus` documentation
+Please refer to the /how_to/menus (link here) documentation

 ********************************